taneltorn/CoverHunterFolkERA/README.md

 ## Evaluation

-This script evaluates your trained model by providing mAP and MR1 metrics and an optional t-SNE clustering plot (compare Fig. 3 in the CoverHunter paper).
+This script evaluates your trained model by providing standard mAP (mean average precision) and MR1 (mean rank one) training metrics, plus an optional t-SNE clustering plot (compare Fig. 3 in the CoverHunter paper).

 1. Have a pre-trained CoverHunter model's output checkpoint files available.
 You only need your best set (typically your highest-numbered one).
 If you use original CoverHunter's pre-trained model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view), unzip it, and move it to a folder that you specify in step 3 below.
 2. Run your query data through `extract_csi_features.py`.
 In the `hparams.yaml` file for the feature extraction, turn off all augmentation.
 See `data/covers80_testset/hparams.yaml` for an example configuration to treat covers80 as the query data:<br> `python3 -m tools.extract_csi_features data/covers80_testset`<br>